7th and 8th Grades:

 Grammar is woven throughout the literature-based classroom.
 The grammar portion of this required class focuses on advanced skills in grammar that will aid in the writing process.
 The literature portion will emphasizes reading novels, plays, and short stories and responding to them in essay form (or other means).
 Writing focuses on a variety of types of essay writing and style, including persuasion, compare/contrast, description, and research.
 Vocabulary is reinforced.

-In this literature-based course, the juniors are exposed to a number of classic authors and novels.
+In this non-fiction and literature-based course, the juniors are exposed to a number of current authors and topics, classic authors and novels.
 Students begin writing analysis essays, and we work to enhance their writing skills throughout the class.
 We review grammar and timed writings for the ACT/SAT.
 Students incorporate multiple genres, including poetry, into a writing piece.
 Vocabulary is taught.

 The goal is to be college ready.
-Analysis essays and writing are heavily emphasized while reading novels.
+Analysis and synthesis essays as well as authentic writing are heavily emphasized while reading mostly non-fiction pieces, but we do read novels and plays as well.
 Students write resumes and cover letters and participate in practice job interviews.
 Preparing college scholarship essays is also incorporated.
-A research paper with presentation is the culmination of this class.

 This intense class is taught from the official A.P.
 English Language and Composition framework and benchmarks acknowledged by the College Board, and the material covered includes non-fiction, short stories, novels, and plays.
 The students taking this class are preparing for the A.P. test that offers up to 6 college credit hours depending on the final score (credit is determined by each college/university).
 Although it is highly encouraged, taking the test is not a requirement for this class.
 Students may take the class and receive English credit on their high school transcript without taking the final test in the spring.
 The skills learned in this college level class include high-level thinking skills, college-ready writing skills, and important communication skills.